Kathleen Hanna: 1968–1988: Early life and feminism

-Hanna then formed a band with Arbogast and Carland, called Amy Carter, which put on shows before the art exhibitions.
+Hanna then formed a band with Arbogast and Carland, called "Amy Carter", which put on shows before the art exhibitions.

 1989–1999: Bikini Kill

 Later, Hanna started another band called Viva Knievel that toured the United States for two months before disbanding.
 Upon returning to Olympia in 1990, Hanna began collaborating with Evergreen student, drummer and punk zinester Tobi Vail after seeing a performance of the Go Team (a band made up of Vail, Billy Karren, and Calvin Johnson) and recognizing Vail as the mastermind behind the fanzine Jigsaw that Hanna greatly admired and loved.
 In October 1990, Hanna and Vail joined with Karren and bassist Kathi Wilcox to form Bikini Kill, which soon became part of the seminal early-1990s Olympia, Washington music scene.
 One goal of the band was to inspire more women to join the male-dominated punk scene.
-While Bikini Kill were in Washington, D.C. during summer 1991, Kathleen recorded with two side projects, featured on the compilation cassette A Wonderful Treat: Suture (with Sharon Cheslow and Dug E. Bird), and Wondertwins (with Tim Green of Nation of Ulysses).
+While Bikini Kill were in Washington, D.C. during summer 1991, Hanna recorded with two side projects, which were featured on the compilation cassette A Wonderful Treat: Suture (with Sharon Cheslow and Dug E. Bird), and Wondertwins (with Tim Green of Nation of Ulysses).
 Bikini Kill, Suture, and Wondertwins all performed at the International Pop Underground Convention in August 1991.